MetaSys-LISBP/acetate_regulation/README.md

-# Kinetic modeling of glucose and acetate metabolisms in *E. coli* - Millard et al., 2020.
+# Kinetic modeling of glucose and acetate metabolisms in *E. coli* - Millard et al., 2021.

 ## Overview

-This R script performs all analyses detailed in the following publication:
+These R scripts perform all analyses detailed in the following publication:

 > Control and regulation of acetate overflow in *Escherichia coli*
 >